Ealise611/holbertonschool-hbnb/hbnb/TESTING.md

 ## 1. Overview

-This document provides comprehensive testing and validation documentation for the HBnB API v1 as required by Task 6.
+This document provides comprehensive testing and validation documentation for the HBnB API v1.
 The testing strategy includes:

 - **Basic validation implementation** for all entity models
 - **Black-box testing using Postman** collection